Tag Archives: packraft speed

 On shorter, wider, slower solo packrafts the consensus used to be that skegs made little difference.
 Especially when unloaded and with a full-weight paddler, the bow yaws merrily left to right as your paddling pivots the boat from the back.
 Or so I used to think until I tried the skeg on my Rebel 2K.
 Up to then I’d been ambivalent about them – using the same boat fully loaded a few weeks earlier on a fast flowing river, yawing had not been an issue.
 But unloaded (and with my generous 95kg of ballast) yawing was notably reduced with a skeg.
 Speed however, was the same or was too small to measure.

-Longer stern puts you more in the middle of the boat.
+Longer stern puts you more in the middle of the boat, like a kayak

 One reason some packrafts may manage without a skeg is that way back in 2011 Alpacka invented the ingenious extended stern (right).
 It helped limit yawing much like a skeg, and effectively positioned the paddler more centrally, like a kayak, while also adding trim.